 Ways To Reuse Straws

-Unknown to many people, plastic straws can be reused.
+Unknown to many people, plastic straws can be reused unlike the idea of reusable dental floss.
 Here are some various ways you can put them to good use.

 1. Preven Your Jewelry From Tangling